hashicorp/terraform-provider-hcp/docs/data-sources/packer_image.md

 - `channel` (String) The channel that points to the version of the image being retrieved.
 Either this or `iteration_id` must be specified.
 Note: will incur a billable request
 - `component_type` (String) Name of the builder that built this image.
 Ex: `amazon-ebs.example`.
 - `iteration_id` (String) The iteration from which to get the image.
 Either this or `channel` must be specified.
+- `project_id` (String) The ID of the HCP project where the HCP Packer Registry image is located.
 - `timeouts` (Block, Optional) (see [below for nested schema](#nestedblock--timeouts))

 ### Read-Only